Top 5 Ways to Be Sun Safe￼￼

 July 18, 2022

 More than 90 percent of skin cancers are caused by sun exposure!
 Limiting sun exposure is one of the best ways to help prevent skin cancer.
 Remember, there’s no such thing as a healthy tan.
 Tanning is how the body protects itself from the sun’s UV (ultraviolet) rays.
-Throw shade.
-The sun’s rays are strongest from … Continued
+Expert Advice Stay hydrated: Did you know … Continued

 Paul Otteson PA-C